 All investigated species are characterised by full covering of scales on the dorsal side of the abdomen.
 Scales show a clear stacking (rooftile manner) and vary greatly both between individuals of different species and within one individual in size and shape (see figure 4, 5).
 In SEM pictures, scales sometimes appeared to have overturned edges or are fully curled.
 This is likely an artefact of the SEM procedure (see Material and Methods section).

 In this study, we focussed mainly on those scale parameters that potentially influence colour production.
 Scales can be broadly divided into two types, based on the nanostructures on the dorsal surface that are either spinulate or of the uninterrupted rib type (classification according to (19), figure 6).
 Spinulate scales have nanostructures in a herringbone pattern that consist of sail-like, triangular shaped structure when viewed from the side (supplementary figure 1).
 The uninterrupted rib type consists of continuous longitudinal and parallel ridges.
 Both types are oriented along the longitudinal axis of a scale and are, on cross section, characterised by a wide base that narrows towards the top.
-Ridges are generally electrondense as observed in TEM pictures, indicating presence of pigment (melanin, see further) while the basal lamina generally lacks pigment.
+Ridges are generally electrondense as observed in TEM pictures (Figure xx), indicating presence of pigment (melanin, see further) while the basal lamina generally lacks pigment.